modelgateway/geps/proposals/0005-fallback-rounting.md

 how incoming requests should be served.

 The model pool ID or name is exposed to clients and they use them during requests (see GEP0002).
-This is how Glide understands which should server the concreate request.
+This is how Glide understands which one should server the concreate request.

 ### Model Pools & Fallbacking